felixongom/diteorm/README.md

 ##### groupBy()

-This will group the result by the suplied fieldoupBy() takes in a string parameter.
+This will group the result by the suplied feild. groupBy() takes in a string parameter.

 ```php